Public Health Funerals

 What happens to the person’s property and personal effects?

-If the deceased left furniture or other personal effects the Council will recover costs to meet funeral expenses.
-In cases where the deceased has died intestate or has left a will and there are no next of kin, the matter will be referred to the Governments Solicitors – Bona Vacantia division of the Treasury Solicitors.
+In cases where the deceased has died but has no next of kin – the matter will be referred to the Governments Solicitors – Bona Vacantia division of the Treasury Solicitors.